bpbond/R-data-picarro/R-data-picarro.md

 6  setosa          5.4   ugly
 ```

-(NB - viewing only a few columns and rows.)
+(Viewing only a few columns and rows.)
 The `dplyr` package has more varied, faster database-style join operations.

 Summarizing and manipulating data